-Needless to say, the Raspberry Pi became popular with anyone who is a fan of learning more of what is happening behind the scenes, and in spite of its slower performances (when compared to modern-day laptopos or even desktop computers), it spread throughout the world of tech enthusiasts like wildfire.
+Needless to say, the RPi became popular with anyone who is a fan of learning more of what is happening behind the scenes, and in spite of its slower performances (when compared to modern-day laptopos or even desktop computers), it spread throughout the world of tech enthusiasts like wildfire.

 Raspberry Pi Hardware Overview

 The R Pi is also partially open hardware, with the exception of its primary chip.
 Running a Raspberry Pi is simple: the credit-card sized hardware can be connected to a memory card (essentially the same one which is popular in digital cameras) and it can easily be connected to any monitor and keyboard, much like you would with any computer.
 There are many amazing things that you can do with an RPi, from a cheap approach to media streaming, up to its intendend purpose: learning how to code!